Skip to content

 ✅ DO

-Use mild detergent, air dry completely, check buckles regularly, store in cool dry place away from pets
+Use mild detergent, air dry completely, check buckles regularly, store in a cool dry place away from pets

 ❌ DON'T